oarepo/oarepo-upload-cli/README.md

   record_modified_field = metadata.dateModified
   file_modified_field = metadata.dateModified

+  # field inside the record that holds the id from the source
+  id_query_field = metadata.originalId

+  # to be able to upload only non-modified records, provide a max(..) aggregation
+  # inside the repository and set the path within the aggs element here
+  last_modification_date_agg = dateModifiedAgg.value

   [entrypoints]
   # name of the entrypoint inside oarepo_upload_cli.dependencies
   # that gives implementation of RecordSource